 Ride a vintage steam train at Keighley and Worthvalley Railway

-To finish your day trip to Howarth in style, take a vintage steam train ride along the 5-mile heritage railway line from Howarth to Keighley, taking around 30 minutes.
+To finish your day trip to Haworth in style, take a vintage steam train ride along the 5-mile heritage railway line from Haworth to Keighley, taking around 30 minutes.
 Alternatively, you can just head to the bridge to watch and wave as the classic train chugs by.

 The station at Keighley was featured in the classic 1970s film ‘The Railway Children’ and most recently, the remake of Disney’s ‘Dumbo’.
 These films are worth a watch before visiting to see if you can recognise where the iconic scenes were shot.